Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational

 \subsection{Analysis}

 We employed a mixed-methods approach to analyze the coded justifications.
-For the quantitative component, we computed frequency distributions and proportional breakdowns.
-Statistical associations were tested using Pearson's $\chi^2$ tests of independence on contingency tables, with Cram\'{e}r's $V$ as the effect size measure.
-Complementing this, the qualitative component involved targeted thematic analyses of sub-categories with particular interest.
-By examining their distributions across demographics, task contexts, and robot characteristics, and supplementing the statistical findings with illustrative participant quotes, this dual approach maps broad statistical patterns while preserving the nuanced contexts of user rationalizations.
+The quantitative component computed frequency distributions and tested associations using Pearson's $\chi^2$ tests of independence, with Cram\'{e}r's $V$ as the effect size measure.
+The qualitative component added targeted thematic analyses of sub-categories of particular interest, examining their distributions across demographics, task contexts, and robot characteristics and supplementing the statistical findings with illustrative participant quotes.
+This dual approach maps broad statistical patterns while preserving the nuanced contexts of user rationalizations.